UPDATED: MAY 04, 2023 | 3 MIN READ

 One of the types of car insurance you can get without a license is parked car coverage.
-Another name for this is ‘storage coverage’, and this is for cars that won’t be used for extended periods.
+Another name for this is ‘storage coverage’, for cars that won’t be used for extended periods.
 This is comprehensive coverage only.
 It doesn’t include liability or collision coverage.

 Where can you get car insurance without a license?

 The first step to getting car insurance without a license is comparing rates from different companies.
-Because you’re considered a higher risk, it’s important to get rates from several insurance companies so you can choose the one with the best rates.
+Because you’re considered a higher risk, getting rates from several insurance companies to choose the best one is important.

 What’s the best way to get insurance without a license?

-The simplest way to get insurance without a license is to have someone who does have a license as the main driver on the policy.
+The simplest way to get insurance without a license is to have someone with a license as the main driver on the policy.
 You can also list yourself as an excluded driver.

 Can I get insurance with a suspended license?

 Sometimes, you can.
-It might be more complicated than if you hadn’t had your license suspended, but it is doable.
-Some states will require people who have had their license suspended to apply for an SR-22 to prove that you have the minimum car insurance requirements.
+It might be more complicated than if you hadn’t suspended your license, but it’s doable.
+Some states will require people with suspended licenses to apply for an SR-22 to prove that they have the minimum car insurance requirements.

 Can I register a car or get a license plate with no license?

 Some states allow you to register a vehicle without a license.
-The paperwork and whether or not you have to have car insurance before you register the car will vary from state to state.
-You should call your local Department of Motor Vehicles to find out exactly what’s needed in your state to register your car.
+The paperwork and whether or not you have car insurance before registering the car will vary from state to state.
+You should call your local Department of Motor Vehicles to find exactly what your state needs to register your car.

 Getting Car Insurance without a License: The Bottom Line

-It’s possible to get car insurance without a license, and there are a surprising number of reasons that a person may need to.
+It’s possible to get car insurance without a license for many reasons a person may need.

-Whatever your reason for doing so, always shop around to make sure you’re getting the best deal.
-Use the Agile Rates website get car insurance policy quote from multiple companies quickly.
+Whatever your reason for doing so, always shop around to ensure you get the best deal.
+Use our form to get car insurance policy quotes from multiple companies quickly.